Version Compatibility

 X-Durable-Workflow-Control-Plane-Version: 2

-The server validates these headers and rejects requests with missing or incompatible versions.
+The server validates these headers against its advertised version using the same-major, worker-minor-less-than-or-equal rule above.
+It rejects requests with missing, malformed, or incompatible versions.

 Troubleshooting